celikbhb/celikbhb.github.io/_posts/2023-04-27-First-Post.md.markdown

 to do coding through GitHub..

 ### What I Learned Until Now
-    *Programs
-        *Zettlr
-        *Visual Studio Code
+* Programs
+   * Zettlr
+   * Visual Code Studio
-        *Pandoc Converter
+   * Pandoc Converter
-        *mTpaint
 * Skills
   * To Create Better Blog Posts
   * To Communicate with Computer

    So to Say

-## > Roma wasn’t built in a day, but they were laying bricks every hour
+   > Roma wasn’t built in a day, but they were laying bricks every hour